 There are many common errors that are made while completing and maintaining I-9 records.
 If an employer fails to complete or maintain I-9 documentation correctly, that employer may fall out of compliance with Immigration and Customs Enforcement (ICE) rules and suffer harsh financial penalties.

 The Anwari Law Firm specializes in I-9 compliance for employers, helping your company comply with the law quickly and efficiently.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a consultation.

 Family Sponsored Immigration